George Double

 Acrobat Reader software (or similar) may be needed to fill in the PDF form on screen; not all platforms are supported.

-You can either print and post the form with a cheque for £365 to Neil Bateman, 32 Kingsfield Avenue, Ipswich, IP1 3TA or fill-in the form in Acrobat and email it to neiljazzsax@outlook.com and also please send payment for £365 via bank transfer (we will give you the bank details when you apply).
+You can either fill-in the form in Acrobat and email it to neiljazzsax@outlook.com and send payment via bank transfer (we will give you the bank details when you apply) or print and post the form with a cheque for your fee to Neil Bateman, 32 Kingsfield Avenue, Ipswich, IP1 3TA .
 Please contact us if you would like to pay in instalments.
+When you apply, please say whether you'd like either the residential or the non-residential package.

 For Enquiries: 07798 783574 or neiljazzsax@outlook.com